JMestre32/CS50-Intro-To-Programming-with-Python/Functions-and-Variables/README.md

 <h3> round(number[, ndigits]) </h3>

 round takes a number, and optionally (indicated by the ',' symbol) the number of digits we want the round function to round to.
 If it isn't specifed, round just rounds to the nearest integer.

+Floats are limited to a specific amount of decimal points

+<h3> Functions </h3>

 <h3> Interactive Mode </h3>